qQsss777/arcgis-js4-widget-switchextent/README.md

 # Widget SwitchExtent for ArcGIS API for JavaScript

 This is a widget for ArcGIS API for Javascript 4.
 It allows you go back to your previous extent during your map navigation.
-It work only for 2D map for the moment.
+It works **only for 2D map** for the moment.

 ![](switchextent.gif)